jonstar7/wunbot/README.md

 ```
 And of course for Windows instead of `source venv/bin/activate` use `.\venv\Scripts\activate`

-Simply replace apikey with your Discord bot's apikey and run like any other Python program `python3 wunbot.py`
+Or you could simply replace the apikey variable inside wunbot.py with your Discord bot's apikey and run like any other Python program `python3 wunbot.py`

 On Windows, I like to make a .bat with the contents.
 For Linux replace "SET" with "export" and add quotes around the api key.
 ```